influxdata/terraform-aws-influx/modules/influxdb-cluster/README.md

 ### EBS Volumes

 This module can optionally create an [EBS volume](https://aws.amazon.com/ebs/) for each EC2 Instance in the ASG.
 You can use these volume to store InfluxDB data and are mandotory for InfluxDB data nodes.

+We recommend a single EBS volume for the meta nodes for storing its Raft database.
+Two volumes for data nodes, one volume to store the `/data` directory and another for the `/meta`, `/wal`, and `/hh` direcotries.

+### Backup and Replication

+Setting up an adequate backup and recovery mechanism fo your cluster is hugely important.
+InfluxDB when used with some other components of the [TICK stack](https://www.influxdata.com/time-series-platform/) has a very capable multi-datacenter and cross-cluster replication system.
+You can find more information of InfluxDB disaster recovery [here](https://www.influxdata.com/blog/multiple-data-center-replication-influxdb/).

 ### Security Group